kubernetes/enhancements/keps/sig-node/3542-cri-image-pulling-with-progress-notification/README.md

 unpacking phase should be considered (see below).

 Pulling an image consists of two actions - downloading particular layer of the image and unpacking it.
-This repeats for every layer in the image, and this unpacking should be taken in account when runtime is reporting percentage.
+This repeats for every layer in the image.

 There is a technology that allows starting the container while it's not yet fully downloaded.
 This should not conflict with the notifications about the image downloading progress, in such case